Introduction to Multi-Armed Bandits: Lower Bounds

-We are interested in lower bounds on regret which apply to all bandit algorithms, in the sense that no bandit algorithm can achieve better regret.
-We prove the $\Omega(\sqrt{KT})$ lower bound, which takes most of this chapter.
-Then we formulate and discuss the instance-dependent $\Omega(\log T)$ lower bound.
-These lower bounds give us a sense of what are the best possible \emph{upper} bounds that one can hope to achieve.
+We revisit the setting of stochastic bandits from Chapter~\ref{ch:IID} from a different perspective: we ask what bandit algorithms \emph{cannot} do.
+We are interested in lower bounds on regret which apply to all bandit algorithms at once.
+Rather than analyze a particular bandit algorithm, we show that any bandit algorithm cannot achieve a better regret rate.
+We prove that any algorithm suffers regret $\Omega(\sqrt{KT})$ on some problem instance.
+Then we use the same technique to derive stronger lower bounds for non-adaptive exploration.
+Finally, we formulate and discuss the instance-dependent $\Omega(\log T)$ lower bound (albeit without a proof).
+These fundamental lower bounds elucidate what are the best possible \emph{upper} bounds that one can hope to achieve.

 The $\Omega(\sqrt{KT})$ lower bound is stated as follows: